 Like most fun stories this one starts with getting drunk.
 One summer night I got very drunk at a party.
 In the morning I hated the hangover and myself.

-Drinking heavy was the norm for me at the time, but this time I had a trigger to try something new.
+I wanted to try something new.
 I was going for my first internship the following week, travelling to California.
 Getting to a new place, I decided to try an experiment - try to make it until my birthday without drinking - month and a half on the dry.
 I didn’t.
 I gave in and watched Batman drinking two bottles of Corona after about 26 days.

 But hey, I still made it 26 days without alcohol.
 I was proud and happy for my new personal record.
 I told myself that next year I will beat that record.
 The challenge motivated me.
 And I did beat it by a tiny bit.
 Six years in a row I have been setting a new personal best - beating the score from the previous year by few hours or a day.
 Now my best is 29 days.